 Once a lender does this, it will send you a preapproval letter stating how much of a mortgage it is willing to give you.

-Huettner says that a preapproval is a far more reliable predictor of whether you’ll qualify for a loan.
+Huettner said a preapproval is a far more reliable predictor of whether you’ll qualify for a loan.
 And before you shop for a home, you should always seek preapproval.
 This way, you’ll know how much home you can afford.